schism-dev/schism/docs/getting-started/typical-workflow.md

 7. See [Case studies](../case-study.md) commonly encountered issues in 3D setup.

 !!!note A Beginners guide
-    Another good resource for beginners is a mini live [manual](https://www.overleaf.com/project/6122fe048b59c97d57109608) written on Overleaf by Ms. Christelle Auguste (U. of Tasmania).
+    Another good resource for beginners is a mini live [manual](https://github.com/Krys1202/Guide_SCHISM) by Ms. Christelle Auguste (U. of Tasmania).
+There is a PDF on there.